 Categories

 Episodes

-Something I am willing to throw money at, however, is a new Splinter Cell game.
-Ubisoft, it’s been 3,779 days since a new Splinter Cell game (non-animated series or guest spot in another game franchise, remake, BBC radio drama, or VR exclusive) was released.
+Having to do with NOTHING that I’ve said previously in this post, I’d just like to remind Ubisoft that it has been 3,984 days since a new Splinter Cell game (non-animated series or guest spot in another game franchise, remake, BBC radio drama, or VR exclusive) was released.

+Categories